Tessil/hopscotch-map/README.md

 # A C++ implementation of a hash map using hopscotch hasing
 The hopscotch_map is a C++ implementation of a single-thread hash map using hopscotch hasing.
 It offers good performances if all the elements of the key used by the equal function are contiguous in memory (no pointers to other parts of the memory for example) thanks to its good cache locality.
+The number of memory allocations are also small, they only happen on rehash or if there is an overflow (see [implementation details](https://tessil.github.io/2016/08/29/hopscotch-hashing.html)), allowing hopscotch_map to do fast insert.
 It may be a good alternative to std::unordered_map in some cases.

 An overview of hopscotch hashing and some implementation details may be found [here](https://tessil.github.io/2016/08/29/hopscotch-hashing.html).